 The instructor will work with each dog for at least 5 months.
-Training is a continuous process that includes teaching the dog the concepts of guiding in small steps, and building upon previous lessons with hundreds of repetitions in a great variety of situations.
-Eventually, the dog understands and is comfortable with all aspects of guide work.
+Training is a continuous process that includes teaching the dog the concepts of guiding in small steps and building upon previous lessons with hundreds of repetitions in a great variety of situations.
+Eventually, the dog understands and becomes comfortable with all aspects of guide work.
 A guide dog is ready for placement with a blind partner when the dog responds reliably and safely to all work situations it will encounter while guiding.

-The first phase consists of the guide dog learning the basics of forward, halt, and hup-up (work in a straight line while avoiding obstacles and resuming the original direction).
+The first phase consists of the guide dog learning the basics of clicker work and targeting behaviors.
+Some basic guide commands are also introduced such as, forward, wait, and hup-up (work in a straight line while avoiding obstacles and resuming in the original direction).
 The training in Phase I occurs at the Training School and surrounding neighborhoods.

 Training Progress Reports

 Guiding Eyes understands that raisers are most eager for news on how their dog is doing in training.
 Approximately once every 4 to 6 weeks, raisers receive a progress report prepared by the Guide Dog Instructor.

 Guiding Eyes has four training programs designed to meet the varied needs of guide dog users: